komilak/procrastinspire/README.md

 ### 1. User Stories

 **Required Must-have Stories**
+[x] User is able to switch between Inspire, Routines, and Intentions [ ] User is able to select goal on Intentions tab
+[ ] User can scroll through images on Inspire tab
+[ ] Intention selection updates and transitions to Inspire tab [ ] User can set Morning preference on Routine tab
+[ ] User can set Afternoon preference on Routine tab
+[ ] User can set Evening preference on Routine tab
+[ ] Morning preference on Routine tab auto updates Inspire tab [ ] Afternoon preference on Routine tab auto updates Inspire tab [ ] Evening preference on Routine tab auto updates Inspire tab

 * I set my routines in the Routine tab, so that anytime I open the app, the Inspire screen autopopulates with what I usually want to see.
 * I put in my intentions on the intention tab, and am able to get inspired from related images and posts from the Inspire tab